Shop and Save on New York State Health Insurance

 The research team wanted to determine the effects of controlling cholesterol levels throughout life, preventing plaque formation from taking place.

-For the study, researchers tested their idea by studying people with natural genetic mutations as substitute for lower LDL cholesterol.
+For the study, researchers tested their idea by studying people with natural genetic mutations as a substitute for lower LDL cholesterol.

 These genetic variations, known as SNPs, can be found in a single block of DNA and can be inherited randomly.
-Researchers have found that these mutations were associated with lower risk of heart disease.
-Doing a per unit of cholesterol analysis, they have found that the risk reduction was about 55 percent across the board.
+Researchers have found that these mutations were associated with a lower risk of heart disease.
+Doing a per unit of cholesterol analysis, they found that the risk reduction was about 55 percent across the board.

 The result suggests that the decrease in heart disease risk is due to lower cholesterol levels and not because of some other factors associated with the mutations, researchers said.